 Sometimes a picture is worth a million words.
 As the first of the new breed Arizona agency truly providing end-to-end integrated marketing work all under one roof, we have written a million words on the subject.
 (See some of our case studies and white papers on integrated marketing methodology.)
-In fact, for the first 10 years, when we advocated the methodology, clients’ heads would bob from all the buzzwords.
+In fact, for the first 10 years we advocated the methodology and clients’ heads would bob from all the buzzwords.
 Today, those buzzwords are common marketing speak.
-As we have become the best in class for the new agency model for marketing and advertising, FabCom is now teaching and mentoring the value, efficiencies, and world class results (400% more) that can be achieved from the same marketing effort with a completely different methodology.
+As we have become the best of class of the new agency model for marketing and advertising, FabCom is now teaching and mentoring the value, efficiencies, and world class results (400% more) that can be achieved from the same marketing effort with a completely different methodology.

-How do you achieve end-to-end attributions if your work is not created to embed the attributions within the elements of the customers’ interactions?
-How do you accomplish this without taking more time and budget than you have?
-How do you accomplish end-to-end attributions across the customer’s journey if the current teams are not armed with those tech stacks and experience?
-If those interactions are across multiple channels and multiple screens, how do different workgroups with different databases create a progressive messaging journey that matches the customers’ position in the buying cycle?
+How do you achieve end to end attributions if your work is not created to embed the attributions within the elements of the customers’ interactions?
+How do you accomplish this without it taking more time and budget than you have?
+How to accomplish end-to-end attributions across the customer’s journey if the current teams are not armed with those tech stacks and experience?
+If those interactions are across multiple channels and multiple screens, how do different workgroups with different databases create a progressive messaging journey that matches the time and place customers are in the buying cycle?

 When you conceive and produce campaigns as multichannel and multitouch campaigns, they now are empowered, for the same dollars, to produce 400% more adverting assets in 400% more channels in one-fourth the time.
 This is why, for the same dollars and same time but with an integrated methodology (sorry small teams filled with jack of all trades types with lots of little vendors), it now takes at least a 28-person expert ninja team and the integrated right tech stacks to capture those efficiencies.